Made in PGH &rquo; Established 2009

 Consider what happens next.
 Since Tweetbot saves my state automatically, I’m looking at my “Sports” Twitter list.
 From this screen alone, I can: Change the list I am viewing, open the compose tweet screen, refresh the list, search the list, switch accounts, select a tweet as the target for additional actions, switch to my mentions, direct messages, starred tweets or profile, or view replies to a tweet.
 That’s one screen, and I probably didn’t even provide a comprehensive inventory of available actions.

 “Refresh tweets” might be a perfectly adequate synonym for the pull-to-refresh mechanic we’ve become accustomed to, but what if I want to interact with a specific tweet?
 Should a “cursor” appear on the screen indicating the currently active tweet?
 Of course not.
-Tweetbot, like every other native iOS app, has been designed with touch as the foremost interaction method.5 By attempting to force voice input into our current graphical conventions, we’re in jeopardy of the same errors game developers have routinely made in attempting to port joystick-based games to the touch environment.
+Tweetbot, like every other native iOS app, has been designed with touch as the foremost interaction method. ((Apple’s incredible accessibility achievement with the iPhone notwithstanding.))
+By attempting to force voice input into our current graphical conventions, we’re in jeopardy of the same errors game developers have routinely made in attempting to port joystick-based games to the touch environment.
 What was developed for one input, especially if the input was properly understood, is inappropriate to varying degrees for us in another.
 Furthermore, within this scenario, we have created for ourselves both the non-trivial job of replicating all screen functionality as voice functionality and restricted what we can do with voice to what we can see on the screen.

 What’s the Alternative?

-As much as I would like to see Siri become a tool for users willing to spend the time necessary to learn the interface,6 Apple appears to be determined to create something else, something that hasn’t really been done before: a conversational user interface.
+As much as I would like to see Siri become a tool for users willing to spend the time necessary to learn the interface, ((Like Quicksilver or Enso.))
+Apple appears to be determined to create something else, something that hasn’t really been done before: a conversational user interface.
 You state a command, Siri complies (if possible) and provides feedback.
 It’s a much longer, more tedious process, but it might be the only one that can actually work without extensive training.

 So what should Apple could do to truly embrace voice-driven user interfaces?
 First, abandon the traditional concept of applications.
 In the world of Siri, applications are incidental.
 Data sources matter, commands matter, natural language parsing matters—applications are the occasional byproduct of asking Siri to perform a task and having that request fulfilled.
-The appropriate paradigm is services.7 Instead of registering applications, developers would register a Siri service with Apple.
+The appropriate paradigm is services. ((Incidentally, services are the one thing I want more than anything else on the iPhone today.
+Developers have hacked around this with custom URL structures, but it’s no substitute for the real thing.))
+Instead of registering applications, developers would register a Siri service with Apple.
 The end user would navigate to a special section of the App Store that housed only VUI services.
 It’s Newsstand for Siri!

 Maybe Tapbots wants to make a Siri service.
 Services (unlike applications) are able to be used instantly (within Siri) by simply stating the service name plus the desired action.
 There is no launching a service.
 “Use Tweetbot to read me my tweets.”
-Siri answers, “I am loading your latest tweets.”8
+Siri answers, “I am loading your latest tweets.” ((While it’s important to be generous in what Siri can accept, certain components are essential to accomplishing the desired task.
+At minimum, we need to include the name of the service (Tweetbot, “subject”), the intended action (read, “verb”) and the object of the action (tweets, “direct object”).
+Other modifiers can also be supported.))

 Once Siri begins reading the tweets, we should expect her to pause after each tweet to allow us the opportunity to respond.
 Unfortunately today that means pressing the microphone button on the screen.
-If Siri is to achieve its true potential, we’re going to need to be able to invoke it by just saying “Siri!” and, nearly as importantly, we need to be able to interrupt it.9
+If Siri is to achieve its true potential, we’re going to need to be able to invoke it by just saying “Siri!” and, nearly as importantly, we need to be able to interrupt it. ((This is no small challenge.
+Our phones would need to be constantly listening for this keyword which is battery killer.
+At this point, we’re basically talking about the including all the computational power of Apple’s data center in a hand-held device.
+We’re not even close.))

 At this point we might say something like: “That’s funny.
 Let’s star that tweet.”
 Behind the scenes, Siri is magically parsing my cryptic human language.
 As we’re in the Tweetbot context, Siri knows to interpret these commands against the Tweetbot provided options.
 “Star” plus possibly a dozen other words can perform the same action.
 It might also accept “like”, “favorite”, “heart”, “save”, and more.
 It’s also going to need to understand the word “that”.
 For Siri, “that” can mean a lot of different things.
 Here it’s critical it means “the thing we were just talking about”.
 It also needs to ignore “that’s funny.”